This applies to Nucleus, Matrix, Sigma, Duality, and AWS.

 - If you have a smart switch, disable IGMP Snooping on the ports connected to the console and DAW.

 - In a smart switch, configure a static multicast group containing the console and DAW ports.
-Allow multicast 22.214.171.124 (ipMIDI) and 126.96.36.199 (Delta Control) to pass between these ports.
+Allow multicast 18.104.22.168 (ipMIDI) and 22.214.171.124 (Delta Control) to pass between these ports.
 The Netgear GS108T series is one switch that is capable of doing this.
-You may buy a preconfigured switch from SSL on our webstore.
+You may buy a preconfigured switch from SSL by contacting your nearest distributor.

 Much of this information applies to all ipMIDI devices including Nucleus, Sigma, Matrix, Duality, and AWS.
 Live and System T can participate in IGMP however.